visier/connector-python/README.md

 export VISIER_PASSWORD=
 ```

-Source this environment in and provide the password when prompted:
+Source this file in and the environment is ready for using the connector with OAuth2.0 authentication:
 ```sh
 $ source .env
 ```

 ### Basic Authentication
 Though the Visier Python Connector doesn't directly interact with the environment variables, the following list and example below illustrate the basic authentication parameters.
-These are also the environment variables `auth_from_env()` will use.
+These are also the environment variables the `make_auth()` utility function will use.
 * `VISIER_HOST`: The fully qualified domain name and protocol to access your Visier tenant
 * `VISIER_USERNAME`: The user name with sufficient API capabilities
 * `VISIER_PASSWORD`: The password of that user